At IYRS, we are makers.

 Student-Faculty Ratio of 7:1

-Our programs are small-by-design so students receive individualized attention
+Our programs are small-by-design, so students receive individualized attention

 6-20 Month Programs

-700+ Hiring Partners
+500+ Hiring Partners

 3-acre Campus on Newport Harbor

-We are located in the heart of Newport, RI with world-class museums, restaurants, boating, and more a stone's throw away
+Our trade school is in the heart of Newport, RI with world-class museums, restaurants, boating, and more a stone's throw away

 Happening Now